surniaulula/wpsso-wp-sitemaps/readme.txt

 Exclude posts, pages, custom post types, taxonomy terms (categories, tags, etc.), and user profiles marked as "No Index".

 Automatically enhance the built-in WordPress sitemaps XML with article modification times.

+Adds post type archive pages to the WordPress sitemap XML, like the WooCommerce shop page and The Events Calendar events page.

 <!-- /about -->